kazuibasou/hyper-dk-series/README.md

 # What's new

-- 2024/09/28: Implemented Python code with [numba](https://numba.pydata.org/) for the hyper dk-series, which considerably reduces generation time for the parameter *d<sub>v</sub>* = 2 and 2.5.
+- 2024/09/28: Implemented Python code with [numba](https://numba.pydata.org/) for the hyper dk-series, which is 20-30 times faster than the previous version for the parameter *d<sub>v</sub>* = 2 and 2.5.

 # Python